mhagenow01/FBFransac/README.md

 method that could identify objects in our prototype environment, which inspired us to try to create a method.
 More detail is available in our [original proposal](./proposal.pdf).

+### Related Work

+Estimating object and pose recognition from a point cloud is an area of large recent interest.
+We provide a partial review of relevant, recent work to appropriately contextualize the key ideas of our method.
+Given that point clouds often contain large amounts of noise, it is common to use robust fitting methods in determining scene geometry.
+Many methods (e.g., [1][2]) use a modified version of RANSAC, where primitive geometry is estimated based on evaluating random minimal sets of points against continuous surfaces (e.g., planes, spheres, cones, etc).
+In a few methods, the general RANSAC method is extended to
+    arbitrary mesh geometry.
+For example, Papazov et al. [3] developed a method which sample an arbitrary mesh as a point cloud and uses two-point geometric correspondences to determine where a mesh is located in the scene.
+      Other recent methods use neural network approaches to fit an arbitrary mesh.
+Methods commonly use a convolutional neural network (CNN) approach.
+For example, PointNet++ [4] can identify objects in an scene by first segmenting the scene and then classifying each of the segments through a hierarchical network struture.
+In contrast to the manufacturing environment described above, neural network approaches are often employed to allow for variance in the specification of objects.

 ### Approach
 Existing approaches to arbitrary mesh recognition often use either a neural-net or RANSAC-based kernel.
 In our work, we have developed a method that uses the medial axis of the mesh to determine hypothesis mesh keypoints and a modified version of